 The surgery’s performance challenges centred around the visibility and standardisation of the process.
 Whilst the leadership team was confident that once-a-year appraisals were completed, there was little insight into quarterly reviews, which are designed to enable team members to succeed with their individual annual targets.

-Different managers had different levels of experience conducting appraisals and reviews, which meant that they were completed in different ways and required a lot of preparation and effort from those who weren’t practiced in performance management.
+Different managers had different levels of experience conducting appraisals and reviews, which meant that they were completed in different ways and required a lot of preparation and effort from those who weren’t practised in performance management.

-Another important consideration was the visibility of how individual goals and objectives fed back into organisational targets and its mission and values.
+Another important consideration was the visibility of how individual goals and objectives fed back into organisational targets and their mission and values.
 Because appraisals and reviews were recorded on Word documents, the process was like a puzzle with separate pieces; all laid out on the table but not put together to display the full picture.
 So, employees couldn’t really see how their work contributed to the overall success of the company.
 To find out the details, managers had to ‘dip’ into several documents and read through pages and pages of information.
-This was time consuming and inefficient from a strategic perspective.
+This was time-consuming and inefficient from a strategic perspective.

 Differences in communication preferences between clinical and non-clinical staff

 The healthcare provider found that there was a big difference in communication styles of their clinical and non-clinical staff.
 Whilst e-mails worked well for the non-clinical team, they didn’t seem to resonate with their clinical employees.
 This posed challenges with reaching everybody within the organization.
 The leadership team regularly had to resort to memos, paper notes and verbal messages, just to ensure that everyone received any important information.
 However, there was no way of tracking who received what.
 When there were any records, it took a lot of time to pull them together.
 (For example, searching for e-mails and replies.)

 Providing evidence for the Care Quality Commission (CQC) inspections was a challenge